Population and territory

 Signed in 2002, the Agreement Concerning a New Relationship Between le Gouvernement du Québec and the Crees of Québec, commonly referred to as the “Paix des Braves” agreement, is guided by mutual respect, greater accountability and the Cree’s increased participation in the continued development of the territory.
 The agreement is based on partnership and collaboration in the development of its forestry, mining and hydroelectric potential, and provides for a share of the resulting revenue.

-In 2012, the Cree signed the Agreement on Governance in the Eeyou Istchee James Bay Territory, which is founded on cooperation among all residents of this vast territory, another key milestone in the evolving relationship between Québec and the Cree Nation.
+In 2012, the Crees signed the Agreement on Governance in the Eeyou Istchee James Bay Territory, which is founded on cooperation among all residents of this vast territory, another key milestone in the evolving relationship between Québec and the Cree Nation.

 Economy